Hakon/reefpoints/_posts/2012-01-22-client-side-validations-goes-modular.md

 Rails 3.2.0 I've decided to start extracting out all of the non-Rails components, such as SimpleForm support and Mongoid support, into their own gems.
-I want to disucss my reasons for doing this as I believe this path of modularity is going to mean better gem maintence, more frequent releases, and the opportunity for the community to really get involved.
+I want to disucss my reasons for doing this as I believe this path of modularity is going to mean better gem maintenance, more frequent releases, and the opportunity for the community to really get involved.

 Last night I released ClientSideValidations-3.2.0.beta.1 and I have extracted the following into their own gems: